What is DevOps?

 - Security is also incorporated into the software life cycle, also helping to reduce defects

 - DevOps leads to a more secure, resilient, stable and 100% auditable change operating system

 - Cost efficiency during development is possible when implementing DevOps tools and models

-Before DevOps arrived, the development team and operations team worked in isolation, resulting in much more time consuming than it typically takes for a real build.
+Before DevOps arrived, development teams and operations teams worked in isolation, resulting in much longer times than it typically takes for a real build.
 This model was quite inefficient as testing and implementation was carried out after design and build, plus manual code deployment gave way to multiple human errors in production, further slowing down any project.

-With the implementation of DevOps the speed of development has been increased resulting in fast deliveries, the quality of updates is higher, security has also been increased, making it considered one of the most reliable systems.
-Today’s digital transformation has increased the demands for software development and DevOps has shown that it can cover all needs quite well and meet market expectations.
+With the implementation of DevOps, the speed of development has been increased resulting in fast deliveries and higher quality updates; security has also been increased, making it one of the most reliable systems.
+Today’s digital transformation has increased the demands for software development, and DevOps has shown that it can cover all needs quite well and meet market expectations.